Towards a Uniform Theory of Effectful State Machines: CPS-transforms of -automata and r.e.-languages CPS-transforms of -automata and r.e.-languages

-First, we need a description similar to Lemma~\ref{lem:ind} for the observational semantics $\sem{-}^\tau_\M$.
-Before we state and prove it we make some auxiliary observations. \begin{rem} Notice that since $\kappa: \BBT \to \BBT_B$ is a monad morphism we have for every $f: X \to TY$ a commutative square
+We define the observational semantics for $\M$ to be the language semantics for $\M_v$. \begin{definition}[Observational semantics] Given a $\BBT$-automaton~\eqref{eq:aut} over input alphabet $A_{\tau}$, its \emph{observational semantics} is defined as $ \sem{-}_\M^\tau = \sem{-}_{\M_v}. $ \end{definition} In order to instantiate $\sem{-}^\tau_\M$ to concrete cases, we need to characterize in a way similar to Lemma~\ref{lem:ind}.
+Before we state and prove it we make some auxiliary observations. \begin{remark} Since $\kappa: \BBT \to \BBT_B$ is a monad morphism we have that for every $f: X \to TY$: